 Mr. Heisse is the immediate past chair of Pillsbury's Construction Counseling & Dispute Resolution team, and is currently the leader of the group’s California practice.
 He co-chaired the team awarded the 2008 and 2010 Chambers USA Award for Excellence in Construction Law.
 This award recognizes the best construction law practice in the US based on evaluation in several areas, including technical legal ability, professional conduct, client service, commercial astuteness, diligence, commitment, and other qualities most valued by clients.

-Mr. Heisse is a member of the Board of Governors and the co-chair of the Public Contracts Committee of the American College of Construction Lawyers, and a former Chair of the ABA Forum on the Construction Industry.
+Mr. Heisse has served as a member of the Board of Governors and the co-chair of the Public Contracts Committee of the American College of Construction Lawyers, and as Chair of the ABA Forum on the Construction Industry.
 He currently serves on the National Leadership Council of the ACE Mentor Program and is Chair of the Executive Board of The Catholic University of America School of Engineering, his alma mater.